 Removed by Rural Fire Services because they pose or will pose a significant threat to access along required fire trails or to human life, buildings or other property during a bush fire

 Placed where the base of the trunk of the tree at ground level, is located within two metres of an existing approved building (not including decks, pergolas, sheds, patios or the like, even if they are attached to a building).
 The measurement is made from the building to the base of the tree trunk.

 Is considered a high risk/imminent danger certified by a Level 5 qualified arborist.
 These trees can be removed without Council consent by the owner of the tree subject to the owner obtaining written confirmation from the arborist that clearly states:

 a) The arborist qualifications: AQF Level 5 Arborist or equivalent

-b) That the tree(s) is declared a ‘high risk’ or is an imminent danger to life and property
+b) That the tree(s) is declared an imminent danger and high risk to life and property

 c) That immediate removal of the tree(s) is recommended